Skip to Content

 Nylon Tube’s Features and Benefits

-Nylon tubing gives you excellent resistance to abrasion and low temperatures, making it a solid choice for harsh environments and environmental factors.
-As a result, it is often used in air lines, fuel systems, and industrial applications where strength really matters.
+Nylon tubing offers excellent abrasion and low-temperature resistance, making it a solid choice for harsh environments and extreme conditions.
+As a result, it is often used in aircraft, fuel systems, and industrial applications where strength is critical.

-Nylon’s stiff overall structure also means it maintains its shape well under load as well, we should note.
+Nylon’s stiff overall structure also means it maintains its shape well under load.

 PU Tube’s Features and Benefits

-PU tubing then shines in areas requiring excellent flexibility and a soft touch.
-For example, it is commonly used for pneumatic applications where movement is more frequent and can easily accommodate stainless steel fittings easily as well.
+PU tubing excels in applications requiring excellent flexibility and a soft touch.
+For example, it is commonly used in pneumatic applications where movement is frequent and can easily accommodate stainless steel fittings.

-Polyurethane hoses are also resistant to kinks, making them great for more dynamic applications and robotic arms due to this property.
+Polyurethane hoses are also resistant to kinks, making them well-suited for dynamic applications and robotic arms.

 Strength and Pressure Resistance